ant-design/ant-design/components/form/demo/advanced-search-form.md

 ## en-US

-Three columns layout is othen used to advanced searching of data table.
+Three columns layout is often used to advanced searching of data table.

-Because label width is not definite, you need to adjust the custom stlye case by case.
+Because the width of label is not definite, you need to adjust the custom stlye case by case.

 ````jsx
 import { Form, Input, Row, Col, Button, DatePicker } from 'antd';